01-edu/public/subjects/ai/pipeline/README.md

 These steps are sequential.
 The output of step 1 is used as input for step 2 and so on; and, the output of step 4 is used as input for the Machine Learning model.
 Scikitlearn proposes an object: Pipeline.

-As we know, the model evaluation methodology requires to split the data set in a train set and test set. **The preprocessing is learned/fitted on the training set and applied on the test set**.
+As we know, the model evaluation methodology requires splitting the data set in a train set and test set. **The preprocessing is learned/fitted on the training set and applied on the test set**.

 This object takes as input the preprocessing transforms and a Machine Learning model.
 Then this object can be called the same way a Machine Learning model is called.
 This is pretty practical because we do not need anymore to carry many objects.